 The family support, the dog, the neighbours and the Dragons Abreast ladies – it was all a significant contribution to my welfare.
 Support networks are beyond value for cancer survivors.
 If you haven’t got it, I really think you’re up against it.
 Nobody has to be alone in the world.

 Looking after your wellbeing is easier if you have a strong support network.
 Friends, partners and family are a crucial part of that support network.
 However, some men also find that counselling is very helpful.

-Your GP may be able to refer you to a counsellor, and provide you with a GP mental health care plan, which entitles you to a number of Medicare-subsidised appointments with a psychologist or other mental health care professional.
+Your GP may be able to refer you to a counsellor and provide you with a GP mental health care plan, which entitles you to several Medicare-subsidised appointments with a psychologist or other mental health care professional.

 If you are still working, your employer may provide a small number of free, confidential counselling sessions through an employee assistance program.